 One big change that came in the song selection screen was the absence of the "Foot rating" system in favor of the "Groove radar".
 Although future mixes incorporated this system as well as the traditional foot ratings, this was the only mix to not have foot ratings at all.
 This gave a more precise preview of what kind of patterns were used in the song.
 However, by this point the players had the foot ratings so firmly engrained in their minds that doing without felt like something was missing and this system alone did not prove to be that popular.
 These foot ratings were restored in the next mix, though.
-The five categories used in the graph (and their meanings) are: Stream - Overall density of steps in the step chart Voltage - The peak density of steps in the chart Air - Number of "jump" steps in the step chart Freeze - Number of freeze arrows in the step chart Chaos - Number of steps that do not fall on a guarter beat between standard and expert modes, some of the non-hardcore crowd became discouraged with the songs and their difficulty, intimidating and driving some players away from the game series altogether.
+The five categories used in the graph (and their meanings) are:

+- Stream Overall density of steps in the step chart - Voltage The peak density of steps in the chart - Air Number of "jump" steps in the step chart - Freeze Number of freeze arrows in the step chart - Chaos Number of steps that do not fall on a quarter beat between standard and expert modes, some of the non-hardcore crowd became discouraged with the songs and their difficulty, intimidating and driving some players away from the game series altogether.
 Others withdrew themselves to playing "Light" and "Standard" modes only, despite there being a few easier "Heavy" charts available.

+This was also the first time the "intimidation" factor was felt by some of This the players. affect didn't the hardcore more players all that much, but with the huge difficulty in gap

 One other thing that started to happen was that the more "hardcore" players came more into contact with each other as if brought together by a common struggle.
 Not only through the internet, players occasionally traveled in groups across the country to meet up with other groups of players.
 There was the camaraderie of the teams from 3rd mix to a degree, but this time it was almost always related to playing only for score.

-This was also the first the time "intimidation" factor was felt by some of players. the This affect the didn't hardcore more players all that much, but with the huge difficulty gap in

 In the final release that soon followed, and even with the test location version, passing (or doing well on) the boss song "MAX 300" quickly became a status symbol among Japanese DDR players.
 This wasn't completely similar to how Paranoia was a general gaming cultural phenomenon during the first mixes, though the accomplishment did have a similar aura to fans of the series.
 At the time, scoring a letter grade of AA or better on this song was rewarded with a chance at the Encore Extra Stage, but that was a rare sight at the time.
 Anyone that could pass MAX 300 with an AA was viewed as a godly player.